As healthy as this breed usually is, Maine Coon cats and asthma are not unheard of.

 Combining this with gentle exercise, regular checkups, and medication means your cat’s asthma is unlikely to worsen (source 1).

-How To Help Cat With Asthma Attack
+How To Help A Cat With An Asthma Attack

 Watching your cat have an asthma attack can make you feel anxious and helpless, but there are some things you can do to keep your cat safe and comfortable.